curvegrid/go-ethereum-wiki/RLPx-Encryption.md

 1. Initiator sends an authentication message to receiver
 2. Receiver responds with an authentication response message and sets up a secure session
 3. Initiator checks receiver's response and establishes a secure session
-4. Initiator then sends base protocol handshake on the established secure channel.
+4. Receiver and Initiator then send base protocol handshake on the established secure channel.

 Either side may disconnect if authentication fails or if the protocol handshake isn’t appropriate.